 /// 2 /// the Strategy

+The strategy of Jesus was to take an unbeliever and turn him into an active participant – that was Has strategy.

 We see that Jesus was on a mission, He came to Palestine, because that's where the former physical earthly kingdom of God the Father had already been, and so He did not go to other places but to Palestine.
-Though His preaching, His testimonies, His miracles people began to understand who He was, and they came to seek Him.
+Through His preaching, His testimonies, His miracles people began to understand who He was, and they came to seek Him.
 Then a large number of them eventually became believers.
 Out of those believers He took a small group of people and developed a leadership team.
 There were 3, there were 12, maybe there were many more, part of the 70.
 And He taught these people and trained them to become leaders in His spiritual kingdom, leaders in the church.

 Jesus is still doing that today.
 Jesus is still going out in the highways, finding people like Zacchaeus, or Matthew, or other people.
 And I would like to just illustrate it like this: that Jesus is still seeing people like that walking around and I don't know, what do you see?
 What do you see here?
 Yes?
 Right, right, you see a drunk.
-You know, the also sees a drunk.
+You know, the police also sees a drunk.
 But you know what Jesus sees?
-Jesus sees, “here goes the pastor of the biggest church in .”
+Jesus sees, “here goes the pastor of the biggest church in Ukraine.”
 That's what Jesus sees.
 And Jesus changes hearts and lives.

 When I had an opportunity to share this with people in Russia, sometimes men would begin to weep.
 They would just weep and weep that shirts would become wet with tears.
 They would come to me afterwards, they would say, “Abraham, I was that man, I was nothing but a common drunk.
 Today I'm a pastor in the house of God, I'm a church leader by the grace of Jesus Christ.”